-(1) A residential or small commercial customer, or multiple residential or small commercial customers aggregated pursuant to Section 366 of the Public Utilities Code, may elect to purchase power from an alternate provider to the extent the total residential and small commercial load served within the service territory of the electrical corporation by alternative providers is less than or equal to the cumulative load growth within the service territory of the electrical corporation on and after June 1, 2001, as determined by the commission.
+(1) A residential or small commercial customer, or multiple residential or small commercial customers aggregated pursuant to Section 366 of the Public Utilities Code, may elect to purchase power from an alternate provider without being subject to subdivision (e) to the extent the total residential and small commercial load served within the service territory of the electrical corporation by alternative providers is less than or equal to 5 percent of the cumulative residential and small commercial load within the service territory of the electrical corporation.
+Starting 2003, and annually thereafter, the 5 percent limitation shall be increased by the amount of total load growth in the residential and small commercial classes, as determined by the California Energy Commission.

-(2) In addition to the load growth allowance specifically allocated to residential and small commercial customers in paragraph (1), any retail end use customer may elect to purchase power from an alternate provider to the extent the total load served within the service territory of the electrical corporation by alternative providers is less than or equal to the difference between the total load within the service territory of the electrical corporation and the sum of that electrical corporation’s retained generation, power purchase contracts and long-term power purchase contracts procured by the department to serve that electrical corporation’s customers, as determined by the commission.
+(2) In addition to the load growth allowance specifically allocated to residential and small commercial customers in paragraph (1), any retail end use customer may elect to purchase power from an alternate provider without being subject to subdivision (e) to the extent the total load served within the service territory of the electrical corporation by alternative providers is less than or equal to the difference between the total load within the service territory of the electrical corporation and the sum of that electrical corporation’s retained generation, power purchase contracts and long-term power purchase contracts procured by the department to serve that electrical corporation’s customers, as determined by the commission.
 In making such determinations, the commission shall consider daily, weekly, and seasonal variations in demand and supply, including significant variations in the power purchase commitments of the department.

+(j) A retail end use customer purchasing power from an alternate provider shall not pay any portion of the cost of power purchased by the department except as set forth in subdivisions (d), (e), and (f).

-(f) Within 90 days of the effective date of this section, the commission shall require each electrical corporation customer to be notified of conditions for purchasing power from an alternate provider imposed by this section.
+(k) Within 90 days of the effective date of this section, the commission shall require each electrical corporation customer to be notified of conditions for purchasing power from an alternate provider imposed by this section.

 SEC.
 4. No reimbursement is required by this act pursuant to